 On September 9, 1996, a part-time Recycling Educator was added to the staff.
 As our twenty-year plan progressed, the District recognized the increasing need for ongoing public education and a full-time Education Coordinator.
 The part-time position was upgraded to full-time in January of 2001.
-In 2020, emphasis has been placed on continued school and community out-reach programs as well as forging relationships with local businesses and not-for-profits.
+Emphasis has been placed on continued school and community outreach programs, as well as forging relationships with local businesses and not-for-profits.
+In 2022, our Educator position was cut from the 2023 Budget in an attempt to balance expenses versus revenue.

-Educational Outreach 2019
+Educational Outreach 2022

-Touch-A-Truck - The Compost Turning Machine made an appearance as part of the Touch-A-Truck event at Clifty Park.
+Touch-A-Truck - This event was held in 2022 with our Compost Turning Machine making an appearance as part of the Touch-A-Truck event at Clifty Park.
 The Compost Turner was equipped with a slide so students could climb up and explore the machine, then slide down when they were finished.
-Over 1,000 students in Pre-K through 2nd grade attend the annual event.
+BCSWMD Staff look forward to this event each year, over 700 students in Pre-K through 2nd grade attended the annual event.